K4put23npu11i/backup_tool/README.md

 - [x] check if dst exists else create
 - [x] create specific folder in dst with current date
 - [x] setup function to copy directory
-- [ ] include compression in copy function
+- [x] include compression in copy function
-- [ ] search src directory to check what needs to be copied

 ## Full Solution
 - [ ] make sure, script is working with windows and linux